 There will be two 55-minute classes each week in the Chem Auditorium.
 There also will be weekly discussion sections led by Teaching Assistants.
 You must be registered in both the lecture and a discussion section.
 Lecture attendance is at your discretion.
-I do have one request: if you attend, please be on time.
-The cost you impose upon me and the class by entering late is what economists call a negative externality.
-Your parents might call it bad manners.
+We do have one request: if you attend, please be on time.
+The cost you impose upon the class by entering late is what economists call a negative externality.
 Also, because of fire regulations, there can be no sitting in the aisles.
-During the lectures, please turn off all electric razors, boom boxes, cell phones and other audio equipment.
-Pacemakers, Fitbits and electronic tracking devices (if you are out on parole) may be left on.
+During the lectures, please turn off all electric razors, boom boxes, cell phones, and other audio equipment.
+Pacemakers, Fitbits, and electronic tracking devices may be left on.